jhanilesh26/Heart-Disease-Risk-Prediction/README.md

 # Heart-Disease-Risk-Prediction
-Minor Project made in College in group of four peoples.
+Minor Project made in a group of four.